 Red flags

-- Very high staff turnover (ask about the ratio of permanent to agency staff; over 70% nurse-aide turnover annually is concerning).
+• Very high staff turnover (ask about the ratio of permanent to agency staff; persistently high nurse-aide turnover is a warning sign).

 Questions to ask on a memory-care tour